Explore New England cruise ports with quaint towns, picturesque parks and fabulous food.

 Walk or hop on a trolley to explore Boston’s famous Freedom Trail.
 Then head to Little Italy for delicious homemade cannoli and coffee.

 Many cruise lines offer shore excursion outside of Boston, too.
-Visit Salem, home of the 1692 witch trials and the Salem With Museum.
+Visit Salem, home of the 1692 witch trials and the Salem Witch Museum.
 Try a walk through the ivy-covered grounds of Harvard University in nearby Cambridge.

 Portland, Maine